Jermaine Kearse, the Seahawks’ Mr. Clutch, announces his retirement

 But he never shirked the attention that came with the tough times, always available to talk about the drops or the penalties as much as he was the winning catches.

-Kearse remains tied with good friend Doug Baldwin for the most postseason touchdown receptions in team history with six, more than half of the total of 11 touchdowns he had in five seasons with the Seahawks, and also has the longest reception in a playoff game in team history — a 63-yard touchdown against Carolina in a divisional playoff win in 2015.
+Kearse remains tied with good friend Doug Baldwin for the most postseason touchdown receptions in team history with six, more than half of the total of 11 touchdowns he had in five seasons with the Seahawks, and also has the longest reception in a playoff game in team history — a 63-yard touchdown against Carolina in a divisional playoff victory in 2015.

-“He’s clutch,” quarterback Russell Wilson once said.
+“He’s clutch,” Wilson once said.
 “As clutch as it gets.”

-And playing legacies go, you could do far worse.
+And as playing legacies go, you could do far worse.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.